mindspore-ai/docs/docs/mindspore/source_en/design/dynamic_graph_and_static_graph.md

 #### Annotation Type

-For the syntax supported by the runtime extensions, nodes are generated that cannot be derived by type and are called 'Any' types.
-Since the type cannot derive the correct type at compile time, this 'Any' will be operated with a default maximum precision 'Float64' to prevent loss of precision.
-To optimize performance, it is recommended to minimize the generation of 'Any' types.
-When the user knows exactly what type of statement will be generated through the extension, it is recommended to use `Annotation @jit.typing:` to specify the corresponding Python statement type, thereby determining the type of the interpretation node and avoiding the generation of 'Any' types.
+For the syntax supported by the runtime extensions, nodes are generated that cannot be derived by type and are called `Any` types.
+Since the type cannot derive the correct type at compile time, this `Any` will be operated with a default maximum precision 'Float64' to prevent loss of precision.
+To optimize performance, it is recommended to minimize the generation of `Any` types.
+When the user knows exactly what type of statement will be generated through the extension, it is recommended to use `Annotation @jit.typing:` to specify the corresponding Python statement type, thereby determining the type of the interpretation node and avoiding the generation of `Any` types.
 For more usage, please refer to the [Annotation Type](https://www.mindspore.cn/docs/en/r2.3/note/static_graph_syntax_support.html#annotation-type) section in [Static Graph Syntax Support](https://www.mindspore.cn/docs/en/r2.3/note/static_graph_syntax_support.html).

 #### Instructions for Use